pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Windows 2012 stack

 You can use the Windows .NET MSI to run Windows containers.
+Details here about installing and running this feature.

 #### Docker